Sayandeep06/Static-website-on-AWS-S3/README.md

 This repository includes:

 - `README.md`: This README file.
-- `LICENSE`: The project's license information (if applicable).

-## License

-This project is open-source and available under the MIT License.
-You can find the details in the [LICENSE](LICENSE) file.

-## Support

-If you encounter any issues or need assistance with this project, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).

 Start hosting your static website on AWS S3 in just one hour and take advantage of AWS's scalability and availability!